The other day my husband and I were in the car and Into the Mystic came on the radio. Here’s the exchange that followed:

 8) If you want to be buried, where?

 9) If you want to be cremated, what do you want done with your ashes?

 10) Do you have a written will?
 If so, does your family know where it is and what is says.

 11) Do all the important family members know?

 There are many documents you can use for end of life planning.
 Some are very concrete in their approach and others leave things a bit more broad.
 Find one that will work well for you and your family.
 Five wishes is a well know advanced directive that is accepted in most states.
 It is less concrete, but very easy to complete.
 Click here for Five Wishes.

 For a more concrete advance directive form you can use your state’s official advance directive/living will form.
 Click here to find your state’s advanced directive form.

 Though I don’t remember a specific family conversation before my dad died, in the years since we’ve spoken about end of life wishes quite a lot.
 Not in a crazy, morbid way (says the gal writing for a grief website).
 Just in a we-get-it-death-happens-we-want-to-be-prepared way.
 My husband knows my life-support wishes.
-He knows I want to be an organ donor.
-He knows I want to be cremated.
-He knows Into the Mystic is my funeral song.
+He knows I want to be an organ donor, that I want to be cremated, and that Into the Mystic is my funeral song.
 Death sucks and this is an small way to make an impossible time just a little bit easier.

 Can you leave it to “luck’?
 Sure.
 But if I left it to luck Phish would play at my funeral.
 So do we recommend it?
 NO!